Graeter's: Fourth generation

 By 1989, the company produced 100,000 gallons of ice cream annually and generated $5 million a year in revenue.
 Jon Graeter retired from the business after an accident that year, and Kathy was brought into the business, as were Bob, Chip and Rich Graeter, sons of Lou and Dick respectively and the fourth generation of the family in the business.
 Wilmer died in 1991.
-However, undertaking succession planning with the help of University of Cincinnati experts, the business wasn't fully transferred to the fourth generation for over a decade.
+However, undertaking succession planning with the help of University of Cincinnati experts, the business was not fully transferred to the fourth generation for over a decade.
 Graeter's built a $2 million expansion onto its Reading Road production facility that doubled the building in size to 25,000 sqft in 1994, borrowing $1 million in the process but adding production space for ice cream, candy and more storage.
 After 1994, the chain began shipping pints of ice cream outside of its store footprint as well, using dry ice-packed containers via United Parcel Service, which allowed it to ship anywhere in the United States.
 By 2010 they were generating $3 million a year in business, with the largest number of shipments being made to California.
 The business incrementally began allowing its ice cream to be sold in restaurants in country clubs as well.

 Once the fourth generation took the business full-time at the end of 2003, it then undertook a rebranding process rolling out a new logo designed by Libby, Perszyk, Kathman Inc., stronger marketing and a more cohesive strategic direction.
 They also began to substantially increase production with the new plant, growing from 100,000 gallons a year in 1989 to 200,000 gallons in 2004.
 Design Forum, a retail design firm, handled updates to Graeter's shops.
 The plant expansion increased capacity over 40 percent after 2004, allowing it to grow its wholesale business.
 With these tools, its leaders and franchise owners reported business was not significantly impacted by the Great Recession in 2008 or 2009.
 At the time it was doing about $20 million a year in sales.